New Relic Infrastructure integrations send data from popular services to New Relic. After you install and activate an integration, you can:

-Changes in inventory appear as events in New Relic Infrastructure, so you can easily figure out when performance issues were caused by a change in the system.
+Changes in inventory generate events in New Relic Infrastructure, so you can easily figure out when performance issues were caused by a change in the system.

 Important activity on a system.
 Examples:

-Changes to inventory are one type of event.
+Changes to inventory are a type of event.